 Obtain Your Medical Records by Mail or Fax

 In general, the patient or the patient’s guardian/legal representative may request copies of medical records.
 To obtain copies, complete and sign our Authorization for Release of Information form.
 Please include a copy of your driver’s license or government issued photo identification and mail the form to the Health Information Management department at the addressed below or fax the form to 901-545-8468.
-The average turnaround time to obtain copies is 7 business days.
+We will provide a copy of your health information, within thirty (30) days.

 Regional One Health

 877 Jefferson Avenue